Wisconsin Court Records

 Step 2.
 Locate and Visit the Courthouse

 Depending on the local court provisions, requesters can conduct a search by utilizing the self-help public access computer where cases can be searched for with the case number, or other relevant case information.
 Viewing the public access terminal constitutes a fast method of accessing court records.
 However, in such instances where the case number is not known or the requester is unable to find the individual or the record in the computerized terminal, a request for assistance may be made to the court custodian who may require a search fee before the request is processed.
-Furthermore, requesters who do not know how to use the self-help center may submit a written request to the clerk of court especially if copies are needed.
+Furthermore, requesters who do not know how to use the self-help center may submit a written request to the clerk of court, especially if copies are needed.
 Some courts provide online request forms that can be printed from the court website and filled before visiting the court to simplify the process.
 Other courts may provide this request form in physical paper format.

 Step 3.
 Pay the Required Fees and Obtain Copies of Records

-As expressed by law, there may be no attached fee for viewing and inspection of court records.
+Depending on the type of request, there may be no attached fee for viewing and inspection of court records.
 However, persons who wish to obtain copies of civil records may be required to pay a reasonable amount for this service.
 The payment method and requirement varies from court to court and may depend on the number of pages intended to be copied.
 Note that additional fees may apply if certified copies are also requested.

 How Do I Obtain Wisconsin Civil Court Records by Mail?